 Dr. Myles Munroe, the visionary and first senior pastor of Bahamas Faith Ministries Fellowship and president of Bahamas Faith Ministries International (BFMI) non-profit corporation, founded the ministry.
 Dr. Richard Pinder, a founding member of Bahamas Faith Ministries International (BFMI), served as the first fellowship pastor and vice president of the non-profit business Bahamas Faith Ministries International (BFMI).

 In 1981, they started the first Christian TV program in the country and that program became the “top secular program on secular stations”.
 They then started the first Christian radio program that was held on a weekday.
-Every other religious program at that time only held on weekends but the Lord told him he wanted him to be in the marketplace.
+Every other religious program at that time was only held on weekends but the Lord told him he wanted him to be in the marketplace.

 They had a team of 24 people who were trained to carry the leadership of the church.
-They had several youth, women, and men programs across the country and hosted five major conferences every year bringing thousands of people to the Bahamas for over 25 years consistently.
+They had several youths, women, and men programs across the country and hosted five major conferences every year bringing thousands of people to the Bahamas for over 25 years consistently.

 Myles Munroe’s Impact on the Bahamas

 He also worked very closely with the then cabinet and prime minister, Perry Christie.
-The Bahamas Faith ministries international was so impactful that they were responsible for most of the tourists that came into the country, who came for their conferences and meetings or just to visit the church and this was recognised by the government.
+The Bahamas Faith ministries international was so impactful that they were responsible for most of the tourists that came into the country, who came for their conferences and meetings or just to visit the church and this was recognized by the government.

-Who Is Dr Myles Munroe’s Successor?
+Who Is Dr. Myles Munroe’s Successor?